videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/handling-media/change-input-device.md

 meeting?.changeMic(deviceId);
 ```

-## Getting Current Used Audio Input Device
+## Getting the Audio Input Device currently in use.

-- You can get audio device that is currently used in the meeting using `selectedMicrophoneDevice` property of `Meeting` class.
+- You can get the audio device that is currently in use in the meeting,using the `selectedMicrophoneDevice` property of the `Meeting` class.

 #### Example